angular/angular/packages/compiler/design/separate_compilation.md

 `ngc` can generate an implementation of `NgModuleFactory` in the same location that Angular 5.0 would generate it.
-This implementation of `NgModuleFactory` will back-patch the Renderer2 style classes when the first module instance is created by calling the correct back-patching function generated in the`angular.back-patch` module.
+This implementation of `NgModuleFactory` will back-patch the Renderer2 style classes when the first module instance is created by calling the correct back-patching function generated in the`angular.ngbackpatch` module.

 Renderer2 style factories are created when the `"generateRenderer2Factories"`